Azure/azure-libraries-for-java/README.md

 * occasionally the naming and structure of "fluent" interface definitions (i.e. the ones whose names start with `With*`) may change between minor versions, as long as that change does not affect the fluent "flow" (the chaining of the methods in a definition or update chain).

 * the `*Inner` types and their methods may occasionally change their naming and structure between minor versions in breaking ways.
 User code should generally avoid making a reference to those types though, unless their functionality is not yet exposed by the "fluent" API.

-## Try new generation SDK for Java

-A new set of Azure Management Libraries for Java that follows the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) are now in public preview.
-If you are interested in the new generation SDK for Java, please find more details [here](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/management).

 ## Help and Issues